jadamcda/C323_Jada_McDaniel_Project1_Version2/README.md

 * [ ] User sees calculator UI with all buttons and top result views
 * [ ] User can do all mathematical operations with PEMDAS
-* [ ] User can use decimals, negatives, and percentages
+* [ ] User can use decimals, negatives, percentages, cos, sin, tan, ln, and log10 in math operations.
+* [ ] User can rotate orientation
 * [ ] User can clear.

 The following **extensions** are implemented: